dendibakh/perf-book/chapters/18-Appendix/Appendix-D.md

 $ perf record -e intel_pt/cyc=1/u ./a.out
 ```

 In the command line above, we asked the PT mechanism to update timing information every cycle.
-But likely, it will not increase our accuracy greatly since timing packets will only be sent when paired with some other control flow packet.
+But likely, it will not increase our accuracy greatly since timing packets will only be sent when paired with another control flow packet.

 After collecting, raw PT traces can be obtained by executing: